bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-localizing-settings.md

 </div>

-You can localize widget template settings to the provided language translations using the Internationalization (**i18n**) system.
+You can localize widget template settings to the provided language translations using the internationalization (**i18n**) system.

-In this article we will explain how to localize your widget template settings and provide a practical example of how to map settings to translations.
+This article explains how to localize your widget template settings and provides a practical example of how to map settings to translations.

 ## Mapping settings to translations